Hallelujah I Love Her So: Beatles cover versions

 According to biographer Mark Lewisohn (in The Complete Beatles Chronicle, p.
 362), the Beatles (first as the Quarrymen) regularly performed the song, from at least 1960 through 1962 with Paul McCartney on lead vocal.
 A very early home recording rehearsal (dated tentatively to May 1960) of it was included on Anthology 1 as well as on previous unauthorized releases.
 They continued playing it regularly including at The Star-Club in Hamburg through the end of 1962, an audience recording was made there which is included in the album Live! at the Star-Club in Hamburg, Germany; 1962.
-Additionally according to author Doug Sulpy (in Drugs, Divorce And A Slipping Image, sec.
+Tony Sheridan recorded the song with his back-up group The Beat Brothers, long after his recording session with The Beatles in 1961.
+It was released on Sheridan's album My Bonnie (1962) which included a few of the songs he recorded previously with The Beatles in 1961.
+Additionally, according to author Doug Sulpy (in Drugs, Divorce And A Slipping Image, sec.
 22.25) on January 22, 1969 during the Get Back sessions, they recorded a version with John Lennon doing a "loose" lead vocal; that version has never been officially released.
-Lastly, in December 1961 the two singer-musicians who were asked to join the Beatles, Tony Sheridan and Roy Young, recorded a studio version that was released on the Sheridan album My Bonnie (1962) although none of the Beatles participate.